 Alimony and Post-Separation Support ("PSS") are two of the more difficult areas to advise clients on because of the broad discretion a Judge has in deciding if and how much money is to be awarded.
 This stands in stark contrast to to the simplicity of the child support calculator.

 The Judge may choose to award alimony for a fixed number of years or it may be awarded for life.
 If there is any rule of thumb, many attorneys advise to expect a time period for spousal support for half the duration of the marriage, meaning a 10 year marriage equates to 5 years of alimony.
 The dependent spouse may not receive any alimony if they engaged in Illicit sexual behavior prior to the date of separation of the parties.

 In a nutshell, alimony is based on the financial need of the dependent spouse and the ability of the supporting spouse to pay.
 In addition the Judge and county make a huge difference as some Judges and some counties like to award spousal support and some do not.
-The death or either party or cohabitation by the dependent spouse is generally grounds for automatic termination of spousal support.
+The death or either party or cohabitation by the dependent spouse is generally grounds for automatic termination of court ordered spousal support.

 Post Separation Support is usually temporary in nature until a permanent alimony hearing.
 The award is usually a dollar amount that must be paid monthly, but could also include an Order to pay for certain expenses such as a house payment, car payment, or health insurance.

 Alimony can be for a fixed period or even for life depending on the length of the marriage and the relative means and ability of each party.

 - The marital misconduct of either of the spouses;

 - The relative earnings and earning capacities of the spouses;